-If your database is located on the same machine on which vCenter Server is to be installed, and you have changed the name of this machine, verify the configuration.
+If your database is on the same machine on which vCenter Server is to be installed, and you changed the machine name, verify the configuration.
 Make sure that the vCenter Server DSN is configured to communicate with the new name of the machine.

 Before you begin